GrahamDennis/GDCoreDataConcurrencyDebugging/README.md

     pod "GDCoreDataConcurrencyDebugging"

-If you're installing manually, be sure to not compile GDCoreDataConcurrencyDebugging with ARC (use the `-fno-objc-arc` flag).
+If you're installing manually, be sure to make sure ARC is turned off for the GDCoreDataConcurrencyDebugging sources (use the `-fno-objc-arc` flag).
+GDCoreDataConcurrencyDebugging can be safely linked against ARC code.
+See the Example.

 ## How does it work?

 GDCoreDataConcurrencyDebugging uses dynamic subclassing to create a custom `NSManagedObject` subclass which tracks access to instance variables and when they are modified.
-Note that GDCoreDataConcurrencyDebugging does not check that CoreData faulting collections (for relationships) are accessed correctly after they have been retrieved from an NSObject.
+Note that GDCoreDataConcurrencyDebugging does not check that CoreData faulting collections (used for relationships) are accessed correctly after they have been retrieved from an NSManagedObject.

-GDCoreDataConcurrencyDebugging is based on code used in Mike Ash's [MAZeroingWeakRef] which uses dynamic subclassing to enable weak references to work on OS versions which don't natively support it.
+GDCoreDataConcurrencyDebugging is based on Mike Ash's dynamic subclassing code in [MAZeroingWeakRef].

 ## Author